lichess-org/external-engine/README.md

   Generate a strong `secret` for the engine registration and do not forget to check it.

+* Analysis is resource intensive.
+Be sure to put limits on CPU and memory usage and inforce them, in order for your system to stay responsive.

 * Network connections can be interrupted.

   Recommendation: Send pings over all WebSocket connections at intervals.